How to Prepare Radio Scripts for Production

 SFX cues to where the music track ended.
 Bridges will be very

-short and beds very long.
+short and Beds very long.
 In some cases, the music must end at a

 particular point--such as the end of a scene or action sequence.
 Indicate